 Used Car: 2009 Subaru Impreza Review

-The 2009 Subaru Impreza’s class-leading safety scores, standard all-wheel drive and good performance should appeal to shoppers who want a safe small car that’s a little fun to drive.
-However, the Impreza has a poor reliability score and its interior reviews weren’t as strong as many of its competitors’.
+The 2009 Subaru Impreza’s strong safety scores, standard all-wheel drive and good performance should appeal to shoppers who want a safe small car that’s a little fun to drive.

 The 2009 Subaru Impreza is ranked: